Pricing · 2 min read · By The Toolbox Pro

 DIY vs. Hiring a Pro: Which Makes More Sense?

-Here is the key question most homeowners ask: should you install gutter guards yourself or hire someone?
-DIY kits from brands like Amerimax or FlexxPoint cost $1 to $3 per linear foot.
-On a 150-foot home, that is only $150 to $450 in materials.
-You could save $150 to $300 in labor by doing it yourself.
+DIY kits from Amerimax or FlexxPoint cost $1 to $3 per linear foot.
+On a 150-foot home, that's only $150 to $450 in materials.
+You save $150 to $300 in labor costs by doing it yourself.

 Common Cost Mistakes Homeowners Make